MicrosoftDocs/learn/learn-pr/iot/developing-with-azure-digital-twins/route-output-from-azure-digital-twins-to-downstream-services/includes/6-exercise-create-configure-azure-function-send-telemetry-event-hub.md

 ## Send telemetry to an event hub

-You will now create a second event hub, and configure your function to stream its output to that event hub.
+You will now create a second event hub, and configure your function to stream its output to the first event hub.
 This event hub will then be connected to Time Series Insights.

 ### Create an event hub